-One of my pet peeves has always been crushed cereal at the bottom of the box, but over the years I’ve come to expect it and have armed myself with a few recipes to use it up.
+One of my pet peeves is crushed cereal at the bottom of the box, but over the years I’ve learned a few ways to use it.
 My favorites are Chocolate Chip Cookies with Bran Cereal, Chocolate Chip Bran Bars and Bran Bread.
-And now I have a new one: English Muffins with Bran Cereal.
+And now I have a new one: Bran Cereal English Muffins.

 The recipe was originally from All Bran’s collection, but I modified it to use with a stand mixer & dough hook and added 1 tablespoon of sugar which enhanced the flavor but didn’t make the muffins sweet.